DecentraSol/simple-address-book/README.md

 P2P-Connection is established via the IFPS-network.

 ## TODO
+- main db should be only writable by id of ipfs node
+- shared db's should also be only writable ipfs id
+- add another textinput connect to a DAL (Decentralized Address Link) and
+- import its contents
+- when owner changes address - change should appear immediately on replication
 - qr-code must be scanable by standard mobile camera app
   - publish a link to an IPFS published version of the app
   - with a query parameter with Alice's DAL
-- make address book db accessible via entering another orbitdb's address
+- [x] make address book db accessible via entering another address books address
-  - add a text input
+  - [x] add a text input
-  - when changing then verify address
+  - [x] when changing then verify address
-  - and load db
+  - [x] and load db
-- add another textinput connect to a DAL (Decentralized Address Link) and
-  - import its contents
-  - when owner changes address - change should appear immediately on replication

 - when sharing an address display its contents in modal.
 - pinning service / backup service